simolus3/drift/docs/docs/schema.md

 For most cases, use the standard `int` type for storing numbers.
 It's efficient and works well for typical integer values.

-Only use `BigInt` if you need to store extremely large numbers and you will be compiling your app to JavaScript. `BigInt` ensures accurate representation of these large numbers in JavaScript environments, but comes with a slight performance overhead.
+Only use `BigInt` if you need to store extremely large numbers, and you will be compiling your app to JavaScript. `BigInt` ensures accurate representation of these large numbers in JavaScript environments, but comes with a slight performance overhead.

 For the majority of applications, stick with `int` unless you have a specific need for `BigInt`.